Estimated time to read: 5 minutes

 When used with the most advanced filters and dryers, a rotary screw VSD iPM compressor works for most applications demanding clean air.
 Such uses include automotive and manufacturing, energy, and HVAC.

 In general, rotary screw compressors have revolutionized the potential for what's possible with high pressure air flow.
 They're typically more reliable than piston compressors, and come in a range of sizes to meet various applications.

 With iPM, compressor technology has come a long way.
 We're continually working towards what's next.

 In our article on innovation, we cover our process and how quickly technology changes.
 We devote a lot of time to this topic, especially since electricity makes up to 80% of a compressor's operational costs.

-As air leaks are often an overlooked factor for energy loss, our innovation process ensures these are minimised as much as possible.
-Along with this point, our team spends time reducing pressure drops and transmission losses.
+As air leaks are often an overlooked factor for energy loss, our innovation process ensures these are minimized as much as possible.
+Along with this point, our team spends time on reducing pressure drops and transmission losses.

 Regarding our innovation speed, we tend to release new equipment every 8 years on average.
 If your compressors are more than 10 years old, it might be worth exploring the latest models.

 If it's not yet time to replace your air compressors, we offer advanced controls and monitoring devices - which can be added to most models.

 Implementing this technology is useful for future-proofing your factory.
 Explore these solutions below to see if they're what your business needs.